if-Team/PMMP-Plugins/GoAwayAnna/README.md

 # GoAwayAnna
-Move players to another server when server is full
+Move players to another server when the server is full
 > Works with MCPE 0.11.0 build 6 or higher

 # Permissions